Categories

 Royal Hospital Chelsea London Masterpiece 2019 © Lavender's Blue Stuart Blakley

 In the Houses of Parliament, The Right Honourable Kit Malthouse reminds us that we should be “building the Conservation Areas of the future”.
 He favours mansion blocks.
 Who doesn’t?
 St Ermin’s Hotel was once a mansion block.
 This year at Masterpiece it’s all about the people.
 Such constructs of beauty and art and beauty + art.
 One big photoshoot.
-And Perriet- Jouët with Lady Henrietta Rous.
+And Perrier- Jouët with Lady Henrietta Rous.

 Masterpiece Marquee 2019 © Lavender's Blue Stuart Blakley